Pat McGrath (make-up artist)

-Dame Commander Patricia Ann McGrath DBE (born 11 June 1971) is a British make-up artist.
+Dame Patricia Ann McGrath DBE (born 11 June 1971) is a British make-up artist.
 She has been called the most influential make-up artist in the world by Vogue magazine and other commentators.
 In 2019 she was included in Time's 100 most influential people list.
 She is the first make-up artist to be made a Dame Commander of the British Empire.
+In 2025 she was announced as creative director of cosmetics for La Beauté Louis Vuitton.

 Early life

-McGrath was born and raised in Northampton, England in 1965, in a working-class household by her mother, Jean, who was a dressmaker and a Jehovah's Witness.
-Jean became a big influence on her daughter's eventual career in make-up, teaching and encouraging her to experiment with make-up and inspiring her love for fashion.
-McGrath has Jamaican ancestry.
+McGrath is a makeup artist from the United Kingdom, with Jamaican ancestry.
+She was born in Northampton, England in 1971 in a working-class household and raised by her mother, Jean, who was a dressmaker and a Jehovah's Witness.
+She completed an art foundation course at Northampton College but this did not include topics such as fashion or make-up.

-McGrath has no formal training in fashion or make-up, having completed only an art foundation course at Northampton College.
-She has said of her career: "I really love being a makeup artist.
-It never gets mundane or predictable and every shoot and show is different."
-In the 1980s, McGrath moved to London and became involved with designers such as Alexander McQueen and John Galliano.